qinglong-tian/tabpfn_study/README.md

 ```
 python knn.py
 ```
-What the Scripts Do Automatically: 1) Iterate through all configured noise levels 2)Run 1000 repetitions per configuration 3)Output all results.
+What the scripts do automatically: 1) Iterate through all configured noise levels 2)Run 1000 repetitions per configuration 3)Output all results.

 You can post-process the results to recreate Figures 6 and 7 from the paper.